tmtsoftware/icd/README.md

 Importing ICD-Model-Files from GitHub into the ICD Database with Version History
 --------------------------------------------------------------------------------

-Using the [icd-git](icd-git) command line application you can publish subsystem APIs and ICDs between subsystems.
+Using the [icd-git](icd-git) command line application you can publish subsystem APIs and ICDs between subsystems (assuming you have the necessary access to the [GitHub repository](https://github.com/tmt-icd/ICD-Model-Files)).
-Publishing a subsystem or ICD adds an entry to a JSON file on GitHub which is used later to extract specific versions of the model files.
+Publishing a subsystem API or ICD adds an entry to a JSON file on GitHub which is used later to extract specific versions of the model files.

-The app also lets you import subsystem model files directly from the [GitHub repositories](https://github.com/tmt-icd/ICD-Model-Files)  into a local MongoDB database for use with the icd tools.
+The app also lets you import subsystem model files directly from the [GitHub subsystem model file repositories](https://github.com/tmt-icd/)  into a local MongoDB database for use with the icd tools.
+For example, to ingest all the published APIs and ICDS into the local database, use:

+    icd-git --ingest

-Warning: The icd-git app will currently delete the current contents of the ICD database before ingesting the files from the repository (*This may be changed in the future*).
+Note: The icd-git app will currently delete the current contents of the local ICD database before ingesting the files from the repository.

-The icd web app lists the published versions of subsystems and ICDs from GitHub and the model files are checked out and ingested into the database automatoically as needed (when you select a subsystem from the menu, for example).
+The icd web app lists the published versions of subsystem APIs and ICDs from GitHub and the model files are checked out and ingested into the database automatically as needed (when you select a subsystem from the menu, for example).

 Known Issues
 ------------

-* csh/tcsh users should run teh command `unlimit` or add `unlimit` to your .cshrc or .tcshrc file before starting `mongod` to make sure it has access to enough file descriptors.
+* csh/tcsh users should run the command `unlimit` or add `unlimit` to your .cshrc or .tcshrc file before starting `mongod` to make sure it has access to enough file descriptors.

 * Including a comma in an unquoted string in an ICD model file can cause a NullPointerException.